 Timber is a rare bird, with unique, original songs in plenty and more perpetually on the way.
 He attributes his from-the-heart style to what he calls, “an education on the road.”
 From hitchhiking to hopping freight trains, following Dead tours and attending Rainbow Gatherings, that’s exactly what he got.
 A highly skilled self-taught guitarist, Timber traveled for many years, writing songs along the way, honing his skills on guitar and mandolin and collecting the experiences that became the inspiration for his song-craft.

-Sunnie Rae from Sarasota, FL was raised in a music loving family, attending pickin’ circles, campfire jams and music festivals for as long as she can remember.
+Sunnie Rae from Sarasota, FL was raised in a music loving family, attending pickin’ circles, campfire jams and music festivals since she could walk.
 Taking piano lessons, music theory, and choir all throughout school, she chose to direct her musical dreams into the folk world.
 Picking up guitar and ukulele while focusing on traveling and songwriting, Sunnie has become the cultivated singer/songwriter.
 In the year 2013 she recorded her debut solo album “Sunnie Rae; First Release” featuring her brother (JT Click) on lead guitar.
 Aside from music, Sunnie brings out her crafty side, hand-making merch and artwork for their band.

 John Gospel has been playing music for as long as he can remember.
 Born in Tampa, Florida and raised in a musical family, he learned his first piano chords at five years old from his dad, a professional jazz piano player.
 From there, he moved to drums, then guitar, playing in rock and roll bands and also attending Blake High School for the Performing Arts and majoring in music performance.
 Since then, he has continued playing, focusing on folk and American roots music, traveling the United States, picking up the banjo, and performing both as a solo artist and in a variety of bands.